 Step 2 - Tone

 Before getting into toners, we wanted to quickly talk about oils vs. creams.
-As a moisturizer, we recommend using a facial oil (more on this below) and for this reason, we highly recommend using a toner or water-based serum in your routine before applying your oil.
+As a moisturizer, we recommend using a facial oil (more on this below) and for this reason, we highly recommend using a facial mist or water-based serum in your routine before applying your oil.
 Why?
-Because a toner is water based and will hydrate the skin (which is different than moisturizing), and will provide highly beneficial ingredients deep within the skin that oils won’t.
+Because a facial mist is water based and will hydrate the skin (which is different than moisturizing), and will provide highly beneficial ingredients deep within the skin that oils won’t.
 So mist on baby!

 Step 3 - Moisturize